Security and Privacy on Generative Data in AIGC: A Survey

 \subsubsection{Factuality}

-AI-generated data may be contrary to the facts, thus misleading the public.
+{AI-generated data may be contrary to the facts \cite{wang2023survey}, which is harmful to the public through misleading cognition.
 For example, ChatGPT may produce responses that sound reasonable and authoritative but are factually incorrect or nonsensical.
 Even worse, AIGC often explains its generated responses.
 When AIGC fails to provide accurate responses to the queries, it not only delivers incorrect information but also supplements seemingly plausible explanations.
 This enhances the inclination of users to place greater trust in these erroneous contents.
 The United States news credibility assessment and research organization, NewsGuard, conducted a test on ChatGPT \cite{nytimes2023}.
-Researchers posed questions to ChatGPT containing conspiracy theories and misleading narratives and found that it could adapt information within seconds, generating a substantial amount of persuasive yet unattributed content.
+Researchers posed questions to ChatGPT containing conspiracy theories and misleading narratives and found that it could adapt information within seconds, generating a substantial amount of persuasive yet unattributed content. }

-When used in important domains, such unfactual generative data will bring serious negative impacts \cite{bender2021dangers}.
+{When used in important domains, such unfactual generative data will bring serious harmful impacts \cite{bender2021dangers}.
 In the healthcare domain, medical diagnosis requires interpretable and correct information.
 Once AI-generated diagnostic advice is factually incorrect, it will cause irreparable harm to the patient's life and health.
 In the journalism domain, news that distorts the facts will mislead the public and undermine the credibility of the media.
-In the education domain, the dissemination of incorrect knowledge to students will confuse their minds, thus seriously hampering their academic growth and cognitive development.
+In the education domain, the dissemination of incorrect knowledge to students will confuse their minds, thus seriously hampering their academic growth and cognitive development.}